gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 To make matters worse, while shoe size has established measuring systems and width has rarely-used ones, there is no measurement scale for foot volume.
 The only guideline I have been able to find was advice from a ski boot fitter:
-If you take a tape measure from the inside rear of your heel over your instep and around to the outside rear of your heel, a length of around your foot length (plus/minus 1 cm or 1/2″) is a medium foot volume.
+If you take a tape measure from the inside rear of your heel over your instep and around to the outside rear of your heel, a length of roughly your foot length (plus/minus 1 cm or 1/2″) is a medium foot volume.
 A length larger or shorter than that indicates a high or low volume foot respectively.

 But all these are mere guidelines, not definite measurements.